Students trump bankers for luxury London homes

-LONDON Floor to ceiling windows, chairs by French designer Philippe Starck, four-poster beds and a short walk from the Louis Vuitton (LVMH.PA) store on London's Bond Street.
+LONDON, July 9 Floor to ceiling windows, chairs by French designer Philippe Starck, four-poster beds and a short walk from the Louis Vuitton store on London's Bond Street.

 These are no ordinary student digs.